Menditect/documentation/versioned_docs/version-3.0.0/mta/application-instance.md

  A globally unique id (GUID) that is generated upon creation and identifies this instance.

 ### URL
- *{Optional}* The URL to the instance that is entered by the user.
+ *(Optional)* The URL to the instance that is entered by the user.
 Entering this allows for navigating to the Instance's Homepage when creating a [Recording](recording).

 ### Connectiond Id
  A globally unique id (GUID) that is generated each time a connection is made to the instance.